 The new policy was intended to raise education standards and increase access to education.
-At the same time, it would safeguard the values of secularism, socialism and equality which had been promoted since Independence.
 To this end, the government would seek financial support from the private sector to complement government funds.
 The central government also declared that it would accept a wider responsibility to enforce ‘the national and integrative character of education, to maintain quality and standards’.

 Other schemes specifically targeted at marginalized groups, such as disabled children, and special incentives targeting the parents within scheduled castes and scheduled tribes have also been introduced.

 In 1992, when education policy was re-examined, the NPE was found to be a sound way forward for India’s education system, although some targets were recast and some re-formulations were undertaken in relation to adult and elementary education